jarrodmillman/rcsds/_sources/standard/bash-advanced.txt

 Shell programming
 =================

-Shell commands can be saved in a file (with extension *.sh*) and this file can be executed as if it were a program.
-To run a shell script called *file.sh*, you would type ``./file.sh``.
-Note that if you just typed\ `` file.sh``, the operating system will generally have trouble finding the script and recognizing that it is executable.
-To be sure that the operating system knows what shell to use to interpret the script, the first line of the script should be ``#!/bin/bash`` (in the case that you’re using the bash shell).
-Also, *file.sh* would need to be executable (i.e., to have the ’x’ flag set).
+Shell scripts are files containing shell commands (commonly with the extension ``.sh``) To run a shell script called ``file.sh``, you would type ``source ./file.sh`` or ``. ./file.sh``.
+Note that if you just typed ``file.sh``, the operating system will generally have trouble finding the script and recognizing that it is executable.
+To be sure that the operating system knows what shell to use to interpret the script, the first line of the script should be ``#!/bin/bash`` (in the case that you're using the bash shell).
+Also, if you set ``file.sh`` to be executable (i.e., to have the 'x' flag set) you can execute it by just typing ``./file.sh``.

 Functions
 ---------